Pasta Al Pesto (Linguine With Basil Pesto)

 Herbs

-Basil is a classic ingredient for this pasta recipe, but you can switch it up and try a different herb for a non-basil pesto.
+You can switch it up and try a different herb for a non-basil pesto.
 Herbs with similar flavors are oregano, parsley, mint, sage, or tarragon.
 But greens like baby spinach or kale are also an option to experiment with.

 Pine nuts